Articles

 The first known use of a word meaning "liberty" (amagi) occurs on a 24th-century B.C. clay tablet from the Sumerian city-state of Lagash.
 According to the cuneiform document, the people of Lagash had long been languishing under oppressive bureaucrats and rapacious tax collectors when a reformer named Urukagina became king, apparently by coup, and "established liberty."
 Urukagina's regime was short-lived, however, because Lagash was conquered by a neighboring state less than a decade later.
 The amagi symbol enjoys some popularity among libertarians today.

-Liberty or Empire?, by Patrick Henry, 5 Jun 1788
+Patrick Henry, 5 Jun 1788

 Excerpt of speech to the Virginia Ratifying Convention; criticizes several clauses of the proposed Constitution and warns about the possibility of a U.S. President becoming even worse than a king